KentenRoth/100DaysOfCode/README.md

 I worked more on my book app tonight and made no progress.
 I can get my state to update but everytime I try to map through my books I get an error saying everything is undefined.
 I have tried several different things and everytime I keep having the same issue.
 I spent a little over 3 hours on this issue.
 I looked over the MDN and React documentation, and was on stackoverflow and still could not resolve the issue.
 I'm not really sure what my next move is right now.

 ---

+Day 81

+Today I worked more on the error I was having and I think I need to learn more about React to get it to work correctly.
+I thought I had a few fixes, but each one just broke it in a new way.
+I learned a lot from this trial and error, and I learned that I need to push more into my learning and I will find my answers.
+I seen a way that I think might fix it, but I did not understand any of it.
+When I was looking at different things in the course I noticed a section a little farther ahead that could solve my issue or at the least teach me what I need to know.

+---